typicalcold/roblox-external-esp-OBS-hide/README.md

 2. unzip
 3. Drag all unzipped files and folders into the workspace of the executor.

-# usage
+# usage instructions
 1. Open "external esp render.py" in the workspace of the executor
 2. Run the lua script.
 3. enjoy

-4. Give me a rep on V3rmillion: (https://v3rm.net/members/randoperson0.5755/) (optional)
-5. Give me rep on WeAreDevs: (https://forum.wearedevs.net/profile?uid=93002) (optional)
-6. Donate to my LTC wallet: LXimp7Vm38fBbbpyTWeZG16ZrbqVu74M81 (optional, this will be used mainly towards my subscriptions for my executor)
+join my discord server: [discord.gg/pm5Fj6tjv2](https://discord.com/invite/pm5Fj6tjv2) rep me on V3rmillion: (https://v3rm.net/members/randoperson0.5755/) (optional) rep me on WeAreDevs: (https://forum.wearedevs.net/profile?uid=93002) (optional) Donate to my LTC wallet: LXimp7Vm38fBbbpyTWeZG16ZrbqVu74M81 (optional, this will be used mainly towards my subscriptions for my executor)